MySQL

 None

-• Use a regular expression to exclude multiple tables.
+• This parameter supports regular expressions to exclude multiple tables.

 Note